ericjdeveloper/RayTracer/README.md

 # RayTracer
 This program is intended to be a realtime raytracer.
 Currently it's incredibly simple, and so runs quite slowly.
 However, it is slowly growing.
 Currently, this renderer supports
-  - variable camera position
+  - variable camera position/rotation
-  - various shapes
+  - various shapes with unique sizes/rotations/positions
     - spheres
     - cubes
     - planes